Lecture 2 |

 - Development and test.
 VHDL file following the FSM pattern, EDA tool project and synthesis, RTL circuit, technology circuit, testbench preparation, functional simulation, gate-level simulation.

 This is a keypad scanner commercial chip from Dialog (Renesas) a company specialised in asynchronous state machines (ASM) architectures similar to the systems we are dealing with.
-In P12 we can implement again the the functionality of the keypad scanner programming a PIC microcontroller, PORTB generates special interrrupts for easy connecting keypads.
+In P12 we can implement again the the functionality of the keypad scanner programming a PIC microcontroller, PORTB generates special interrupts for easy connecting keypads.

 Fig 1.
 Keypad scanner from Dialog (Renesas).
 Block diagram of the GreenPAK chip application that performs the I2C interface between a keypad and a microcontroller. |